rouskinlab/seismic-rna/src/userdocs/extras/run/fold.rst

 Fold: Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Fold setting: Define sections
+Fold setting: Define regions
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-You can predict structures of the full reference sequences or specific sections.
+You can predict structures of the full reference sequences or specific regions.
-See :doc:`../sections` for ways to define sections.
+See :doc:`../regions` for ways to define regions.

-Defining sections in ``seismic fold`` works identically to ``seismic mask`` but accomplishes a very different purpose.
+Defining regions in ``seismic fold`` works identically to ``seismic mask`` but accomplishes a very different purpose.
-Sections in ``seismic fold`` determine for which parts of the reference sequence to predict structures.
+Regions in ``seismic fold`` determine for which parts of the reference sequence to predict structures.
-Sections in ``seismic mask`` determine for which parts of the reference sequence to use mutational data.
+Regions in ``seismic mask`` determine for which parts of the reference sequence to use mutational data.
-SEISMIC-RNA allows these sections to be different.
+SEISMIC-RNA allows these regions to be different.
 There are several common scenarios:

-- The section you are folding matches the section for which you have data.
+- The region you are folding matches the region for which you have data.
   For example, you could have mutationally profiled a full transcript and now want to predict the structure of the full transcript using the data from the full mutational profile.
-- You are folding a section that contains and is longer than the section for which you have data.
+- You are folding a region that contains and is longer than the region for which you have data.
   For example, you could have mutationally profiled a short amplicon from a much longer transcript; and after clustering that amplicon, you want to model each alternative structure of the long transcript while using the short mutational profile of each cluster to guide the structure predictions.
-- You are folding a short section that is contained by a longer section for which you have mutational profiling data.
+- You are folding a short region that is contained by a longer region for which you have mutational profiling data.
   For example, you could have mutationally profiled a full transcript and now want to predict the structure of a small part of the transcript that you are